ROCm-DS/hipDF/README.md

 ### ROCM/GPU requirements

-* ROCm HIP SDK compilers version 5.6.0+
+* ROCm HIP SDK compilers version 6.2+
-* Officially supported architecture.
+* Officially supported architecture (gfx90a, gfx942, gfx1100).
+* For UDFs through Jitify (required for some BINARYOP, ROLLING and TRANSFORM APIs): A patched ROCm version is required (currently available internally only).

 ### CUDA/GPU requirements